sunny-day-flooding-project/SunnyD-Flooding/shinyapp/landing_text.md

 </br>

-*Data and images are preliminary and for informational purposes only*
+*Data & images are preliminary and for informational use only*